Chris-Whiteley/corporate-party-organizer/README.md

 ### Additional Considerations:
 - Should the system handle extremely long guest names or names with special characters?

+### User Story
-As a guest, I want to be able to arrive at a party with extra friends, so I can join if there is space.
+**As a guest,** I want to be able to arrive at a party with extra friends, so I can join if there is space.

-As an organiser, I want to see how many seats are available, so I can plan the event.
+### User Story
+**As an organiser,** I want to allow changes to the number of accompanying guests even after a guest has arrived to accommodate late changes.

+### Acceptance Criteria:
+- The organiser can update the number of accompanying guests for a guest even after their arrival has been recorded.
+- The system does not throw an error if the guest has already arrived; instead, it updates the accompanying guests.

 ## Running the Application